margaretmf/margaretmf.github.io/resume.md

 ### VIBRANT WORLD
 Freelance Consultant and Ongoing Student of the Liberal Arts | January 2019 - Present
-* Engaged with articles from multiple news sources, curate news on Twitter, develop a data-driven way to develop insights ont rends, and create art to reveal trends in the news
+* Engaged with articles from multiple news sources, curate news on Twitter, develop a data-driven way to develop insights on trends, and create art to reveal trends in the news
 * Analyzed and wrote about trends in current and future world affairs and write reviews about 10-35 books read per year in blog posts
 * Managed over 120 sets of photographs on Instagram to share beauty in the community and quotes from books
 * Researched trends and organized design and systems research meetup groups to understand patterns, problems, and solutions